 The first step is to get your diet under control.
 Skin issues are a direct reflection of what is happening internally, so it’s important to make sure you are eating the necessary vitamins and minerals, that you have stabilized blood sugar and that you don’t have an overgrowth of harmful bacteria in your gut.
 With every $50 Ancestral Organics order, I will send you four weeks of anti-inflammatory meal plans that are delicious, nourishing, healthy and amazing for your skin!

 Supplements.
 The reality of the situation is that it’s next to impossible to obtain 100% of our vitamin and mineral needs from our food.
 I take a multivitamin, probiotic and fish oil daily.
-This has been so crucial in helping clear my skin and maintain that clarity.
-Email at email@example.com and we can discuss the best supplements for you.
-And if you buy them through me, you can even get my acne program for free.
+This has been so crucial in helping clear my skin and making sure it maintains that clarity.
+Email at firstname.lastname@example.org and we can discuss the best supplements for you.
+And if you buy them from me, you can even get my acne program for free.

-I start by doing an oil cleanse with this cleanser, it removes all makeup, dirt and grime while providing light exfoliation.
+I start by doing an oil cleanse with this cleanser, it removes all makeup, dirt, and grime while providing light exfoliation.
 I follow that up with this toner, it balances pH and tightens pores.
-After that, I apply this moisturizer which contains melaleuca, lavender and frankincense – what I like to refer to as the trifecta for acne.
+After that, I apply this moisturizer which contains melaleuca, lavender, and frankincense – what I like to refer to as the trifecta of acne.
 Then I apply this scar + wrinkle essential oil blend to my fine lines and old acne scars.

 Lavender, like melaleuca, has skin-soothing properties.
 It also is a promotes a healthy inflammatory response.
 It can soothe the skin, reduce redness and help blemishes recover faster.
 Because lavender oil is so calming, it also makes it a good option for almost any skin issues you may have.